marianna-kozanyiova/colorclourd-26-unlock-e2e-cx-w-d365-ci-workshop/lab02.md

 - In the left navigation, go to Channels > Forms

 **Step 2.
 Create a new form from template**
-- At the top command bar, select **+ New**
+- In the top command bar, select **+ New**
 - In the Form Templates pop up window, under Custom templates, click on **ColorCloud Form Template** and click on Select in the right bottom corner

 **Step 3.
 Enter form details**
 - Name the form **ColorCloud Newsletter Subscription**
 - Review the initial structure that was inherited from the template

 **Step 4.
-Review and update the form fields**
+Review the form fields and elements**
-- Confirm that the form is intended to capture at minimum the subscriber’s email address
+- Confirm that the form is intended to capture at minimum the subscriber’s email address, click on the Email field and review the Edit field section on the right side making sure the Required flag is On and under Advanced section, Validation is set to Email
-- Review whether the template already contains the required consent-related elements
+- Review whether the template already contains the required consent-related elements, click on the consent checkbox field and review the Edit purpose section on the right side, where Compliance profile should be set to ColorCloud Commercial DOI, Purpose set to Commercial, Required flag is On and under Properties section, Update user's consent for both Email and Text is checked
+- Confirm that reCAPTCHA is placed on the form

 **Step 5.
 Review form settings**
-- Open the form settings and verify the correct configuration inherited from the template
-- Confirm that the form uses the preconfigured compliance setup appropriate for commercial communication
-- Confirm that reCAPTCHA is enabled through the default form settings prepared in Lab 1
+- Check that the Audience is set to Contact in the right top corner
+- In the icon menu on the right side from Edit purpose section, click on Form settings (4th icon from the top)
+- Expand the Audience section and check that Choose how to handle duplicate contacts is set to Use a rule to match an existing contact and Select contact matching rule is set to Update contact using email
+- Exapnd the Submission section and check that the Thank you notification refers to Double opt-in email
+- Expand the Consent setion and check that the Double opt-in is Enabled (it should be since the Compliance profile ColorCloud Commercial DOI has been selected for the consent checkbox of the form)

 **Step 6.
 Save and publish the form**
-- Select **Save**
+- In the right top corner click on **Save**
-- Then select **Publish**
+- Then click on **Publish**
 - Wait until the form is published successfully
+- Click on Publish options and create new standalone page (you have the possibility to copy script with which you can embed on your own website, or use standalone page created by Microsoft where the form is hoted, if you finish this lab earlier, you can utilize the standalone page to test the form submission)

 **Expected outcome**

-You have created and published a form named **ColorCloud Newsletter Subscription Form** based on the ColorCloud Form Template.
+You have created and published a form named **ColorCloud Newsletter Subscription** based on the ColorCloud Form Template.
 The form is ready to be used in a trigger-based journey.

 # Exercise 2: Build the subscription confirmation email